 Results of the study hypothesis:

-The hypothesis of the study assumes that there are no statistically significant differences at the significance level of (α0.05) between the average scores of the pilot group (who studies using the educational film) and the average scores of the control group (who studies using the traditional method without the educational film) in the students’ scores in the post achievement test.
+The hypothesis of the study assumes that there are no statistically significant differences at the significance level of (α≤0.05) between the average scores of the pilot group (who studies using the educational film) and the average scores of the control group (who studies using the traditional method without the educational film) in the students’ scores in the post achievement test.

-To test this hypothesis, the researcher used the T-test for the independent samples to identify the significance of the statistical differences at the significance level of (α0.05) between the average scores of the pilot and the control groups in the post-achievement test.
+To test this hypothesis, the researcher used the T-test for the independent samples to identify the significance of the statistical differences at the significance level of (α≤0.05) between the average scores of the pilot and the control groups in the post-achievement test.
 (Table 2 shows the results of the T-test).

 Table 2